rdkit/rdkit/Docs/Book/GettingStartedInC++.md

 CC(O)C1=CC=CC=C1
 ```

-Note: as of this writing (Aug 2008), the SMILES provided when one
+Note: as of Aug 2008, the SMILES provided when one
 requests kekuleSmiles are not canonical.
 The limitation is not in the
 SMILES generation, but in the kekulization itself.